simolus3/drift/docs/pages/docs/Getting started/writing_queries.md

 {% block "blocks/alert" title="Unique constraints and conflict targets" %}
 > Both `insertOnConflictUpdate` and `onConflict: DoUpdate` use an `DO UPDATE` upsert in sql.
 This requires us to provide a so-called "conflict target", a set of columns to check for uniqueness violations.
-By default, moor will use the table's primary key as conflict target.
+By default, drift will use the table's primary key as conflict target.
 That works in most cases, but if you have custom `UNIQUE` constraints on some columns, you'll need to use the `target` parameter on `DoUpdate` in Dart to include those columns.
 {% endblock %}

-Note that this requires a fairly recent sqlite3 version (3.24.0) that might not be available on older Android devices when using `moor_flutter`. `moor_ffi` includes the latest sqlite on Android, so consider using it if you want to support upserts.
+Note that this requires a fairly recent sqlite3 version (3.24.0) that might not be available on older Android devices when using `moor_flutter`. `NativeDatabases` and `sqlite3_flutter_libs` includes the latest sqlite on Android, so consider using it if you want to support upserts.

 Also note that the returned rowid may not be accurate when an upsert took place.

 ### Returning

-Starting from moor version 4.3, you can use `insertReturning` to insert a row or companion and immediately get the row it inserts.
+You can use `insertReturning` to insert a row or companion and immediately get the row it inserts.
 The returned row contains all the default values and incrementing ids that were generated.